rec-gui/rec-gui/README.md

 REC-GUI Website: https://recgui2018.wixsite.com/rec-gui

+## Citing REC-GUI
+If using REC-GUI, please use the following citation and RRID:
+Kim B, Kenchappa SC, Sunkara A, Chang TY, Thompson L, Doudlah R, and Rosenberg A (2019) Real-time experimental control using network-based parallel processing. eLife, 8: e40231.

+RRID - RRID:SCR_019008

 ## Updates:
 20 May 2020: REC-GUI now supports both Python2 and Python3.
 The main difference involves how data is sent/received between the GUI and MATLAB computers.